 There are several types of domestic restraining orders in Colorado that emanate from different courts and serve different functions.
+Restraining orders in divorce cases can be an effective if not crucial part of separation.

 First, there is the temporary civil restraining order or “TRO”.
 Any municipal court of record can issue a TRO, however they are typically obtained in county court.
 Under Colorado law, a TRO can be issued for any of the following reasons: